Matigari ma Njiruungi

-Matigari ma Njiruungi is a 1986 novel by author Ngũgĩ wa Thiong'o.
+Matigari ma Njirũũngi is a 1986 novel by author Ngũgĩ wa Thiong'o.
 It directly translates to Remains of Bullets in Kikuyu language.

 Plot summary

 The story begins with Matigari burying his weapons under a fig tree.
 After killing his oppressor, Howard Williams, he vows to resolve conflicts peacefully from now on.
 Before returning home, however, he wants to find his people.

 He seems to have been away for a longer time, as he marvels at the changes he sees: people are now driving their own cars, and the city has grown considerably.
 He decides to start looking for his people at a factory.
 However, he is appalled when he discovers that some children pay an entrance fee to rummage through the garbage at a dump.
 One boy fights another for a shoelace, so he intervenes and chases the bully away.
 The other boy, Muriuki, then leads him to a scrap yard, explaining that the children here use old cars for shelter.
 When Matigari tries to get to them, they throw stones at him until he becomes unconscious.

 A factory worker named Ngaruro comes to Matigari's aid, bringing him to a cooler place where he can recover from his injuries.
 On the way, Matigari tells Ngaruro the story how he killed Mr. Williams for oppressing and exploiting the people: He wanted to kill Mr. Williams when he was on the telephone, when his servant, Mr. Boy, came in and jumped on his back.
 Seeing that he would not stand a chance against two people, Matigari escaped with Mr. Williams chasing him.
 Eventually, however, Matigari was able to kill Williams in the mountains.
 Hearing the name Williams, Ngaruro mentions that the factory owner goes by the same name and that the name of his deputy is Boy.
 Matigari thinks this is a coincidence.

 Matigari and Ngaruro finally reach a bar, where Matigari is supposed to rest.
 However, Ngaruro cannot stay with him, as he has to go back to the factory early to be on time for a strike.
 Matigari orders food and drink but does not eat anything.
 Instead, he is harassed by a prostitute called Guthera, who is hiding from two policemen.
 When she sees them heading toward the bar, she tries to escape.
 However, the policemen catch her and set their dog on her.
 Matigari intervenes without any fear, telling the policemen to stop threatening innocent people.
 His courage frightens the two cops, who eventually let go of Guthera.